ytkodoshik/LibraryProject/README.md

 ##  Repository Contents

 * `script.sql` - The complete T-SQL source code containing the schema, constraints, triggers, and stored procedures.
-* `biblioteka.bacpac` - A Data-Tier Application package file containing both the schema and sample data for quick deployment.
+* `Library_Database.bacpac` - A Data-Tier Application package file containing both the schema and sample data for quick deployment.
 * `README.md` - Project documentation.

 ##  How to Run